ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.en-us.md

 - watch
 - ...

-By default, In Kubernetes in every namespace you have a service account, linked to a ClusterRole that allows you to do all the oeprations you want to all the resources you want in this namespace.
+By default, In Kubernetes in every namespace you have a ServiceAccount, linked to a ClusterRole that allows you to do all the operations you want to all the resources you want in this namespace.
 By creating new ServiceAccount, Role/ClusterRole and RoleBinding/ClusterRoleBinding you will control the access to a Kubernetes cluster.

 ## Requirements